kruserr/hygg/docs/pages/online-client.md

 ### [<-](../README.md)

+!WARNING!
+These docs are outdated and work in progress.
+Right now you have to clone the repo and run the server directly, then run the online client directly.

 ## Overview

 The Hygg online client allows you to read text files with progress tracking that is synchronized with a server.
 This means you can start reading on one device and continue from the same position on another device.